How Do You Choose A Business Broker Based On Their Success Rate With Selling Businesses Like Yours?

 Conclusion

-If you're interested in getting a true picture on a particular broker's real success rate, here's how you can work out, for many brokers (not all), the percentage of success they have.
+If you're interested in getting a true picture on a particular broker's real success rate, here's how you can estimate the success rate, for many brokers (not all), the percentage of success they have (but it'll take some leg work):

 They are many good ways to vet a business broker.
 We maintain the nation's largest (only!) knowledge base on brokers - their fees, fees structures, sector specialisations, cross border expertise, success rates, FCA registration status, customer feedback and much more.
 Get in touch if you need assistance with finding the right expertise to sell your business.